sclie001/JustJava/README.md

 # JustJava
-A Coffee ordering app that allows users to interactively order coffee by selecting ingredients and quantity of each coffee desired.
+Modified a coffee ordering app that not only allows a user to order a number of brewed coffee, but also add ingredients and request substitutions.
 Learning Android development through a Udacity course called 'Android Basics'.